multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 Replace the all instances of {{ base_url }} in the head.html file in _includes folder with {{ '/' | relative_url }}
 do the same in the sidebar.html.
 This is because of an issue caused by a git hub upgrade that broke this theme a while ago.
+[From this page](https://github.com/poole/hyde/issues/213) look at the third post from the top.

 ## step 6

 push the changes done locally on your github account. for this open your terminal and repeat as in step 4

 ## step 7

 Need to check that the links are working.
 We Look at the folders posts.
 The Jekyll pages are auto generated from those files.
 There is a certain format we need to keep.
 The title has to start with the date, followed by the name.. like this example:
 2012-02-06-whats-jekyll.md